winter 50k race

 Aid Stations

-There will be 4 very well stocked aid stations along the route which are listed below.
+There will be 4 very well stocked Aid Stations along the route which are listed below.
 Aid stations will carry a wide range of food and drink.
 They will cater for everyone’s needs including vegan, vegetarian and gluten free.

 • Bananas